zendesk/ruby-kafka/README.md

 - **Kafka 2.1:** Everything that works with Kafka 2.0 should still work, but so far no features specific to Kafka 2.1 have been added.
 - **Kafka 2.2:** Everything that works with Kafka 2.1 should still work, but so far no features specific to Kafka 2.2 have been added.
 - **Kafka 2.3:** Everything that works with Kafka 2.2 should still work, but so far no features specific to Kafka 2.3 have been added.
+- **Kafka 2.4:** Everything that works with Kafka 2.3 should still work, but so far no features specific to Kafka 2.4 have been added.

 This library requires Ruby 2.1 or higher.